 The concept was great.
 My wife loved how she could get help with extra jobs she needed done around the house.
 The kids liked getting to choose which jobs to do and really enjoyed earning a little extra spending money.

 Unfortunately, it did not last long for us.
-We kept losing the papers, or we would get too busy and forget to replenish the jar with new jobs, or the kids would lose the job paper, or the entire job jar itself would disappear.
-More often than not, the kids would cherry pick the easiest or highest-paying jobs, leaving the other jobs undone, or they would lose interest in the job jar altogether.
+We kept losing the papers, or we would get too busy and forget to replenish the jar with new jobs, or the kids would lose the job paper, or the entire jar itself would disappear.
+More often than not, the kids would cherry pick the easiest or highest-paying jobs, leaving the other jobs undone, or they would lose interest in the jobs altogether.
 As frustrating as those problems were, those were not the biggest issues we had with the job jar.

 Job jar was a nice idea with some great benefits, but in practical terms, it felt like it was only part of a system.